Across Land and Ocean

-An interview with the United Nations Convention to Combat Desertification (UNCCD), the Ocean & Climate Platform (OCP) and the UN Migration Agency (IOM)
+An interview with the United Nations Convention to Combat Desertification (UNCCD), the Ocean & Climate Platform (OCP) and the International Organization for Migration (IOM)

 On the occasion of World Environment Day 2017, this interview offers a three branched reflection on how people and nature connect through the lenses of the land, oceans and migration.